gbmhunter/blog/content/programming/languages/c-plus-plus/_index.md

 ## Name Mangling

-<p>Name mangling is a technique used by C++ compilers to distinguish overloaded functions of the same name.
+Name mangling is a technique used by C++ compilers to distinguish overloaded functions of the same name.
 The compiler adds some seemingly unintelligable characters to the end of overloaded functions (these characters are related to the input variables).
-C compilers do not do this as the C standard does not support overloaded functions (even though it looks like it, <code>printf(string, variable1, variable2, ...)</code> is not overloaded!).
-When cross-compiling, this has to be taken into consideration.</p>
+C compilers do not do this as the C standard does not support overloaded functions (even though it looks like it, `printf(string, variable1, variable2, ...)` is not overloaded!).
+When cross-compiling, this has to be taken into consideration.

-<h2>Compilers</h2>
+## Compilers

-<p>Most embedded C++ compilers use GCC.
-The main competitor to the GCC compiler is Clang, however it is not as common in embedded environments (I have never personally used Clang to compile for an embedded application).</p>
+Most embedded C++ compilers use GCC.
+The main competitor to the GCC compiler is Clang, however it is not as common in embedded environments (I have never personally used Clang to compile for an embedded application).

-See the [Linux Bash Commands For C++ page](/programming/languages/c-plus-plus/linux-bash-commands-for-cpp) for a quickstart C++ guide for Linux.
+See the {{% link text="Linux Bash Commands For C++ page" src="/programming/languages/c-plus-plus/linux-bash-commands-for-cpp" %}} for a quickstart C++ guide for Linux.

 ## Constructors